ben ohau forest, canterbury

 Project Type - Reforestation

-Ben Ohau Forest is a privately-owned property located near Twizel, Canterbury.
-As part of the conservation philosophy implemented by the landowner since acquiring the land in 1999, the forest is protected in perpetuity through its registration with the PFSI.
+Ben Ohau Forest is a privately owned property near Twizel, Canterbury.
+When it was acquired in 1999, the landowner implemented a conservation philosophy, and the forest is protected in perpetuity through its registration in the ETS Permanent Forestry.

 There has been a noticeable increase in bird diversity since the establishment of the forest.
 A scientific report found more than 35 bird species in the area, for which the forest is providing a biodiversity resource for both indigenous and introduced species.